gvcgo/gvc/Readme.md

 ---------
 - If only you don't need to work overtime every single day.
 - If only the code you maintained won't become a crap.
-- If only you really enjoy conding.
+- If only you really enjoy coding.
 - If only you will never be forced to accept silly dev requirements.
 - If only you could build your dev environments easily.
 - If only you could get it work and enjoy studying as a newbie.